Asad-noor/pdf-toolkit-android/README.md

 ---

 ## License

-This project is for portfolio and demonstration purposes.
+Commercial use of this project code is not allowed This project is for my portfolio and demonstration purposes.